The content world has changed

 - Did you know?
 Automated publishing to multiple channels can increase content views by an average of 8x

 - With time: publishers who already work with AI technologies report that up to 20% more time is available to their editors and journalists

 - With productivity: Many other companies that have introduced AI have also experienced productivity increases of up to 40%

 Our mission is to give editors like you the freedom back to create unique and high quality content.
 What is particularly important to me here is that you don’t think about robot journalism, because that’s not what we do at all.
 Rather think of a tool that you can use to free yourself from almost all unpleasant technical tasks.

 Anything that is not of a creative nature can be done by AI.
 With the right tools, there is no need for expensive SEO teams.
-SPRYLAB has developed a powerful and easy-to-use AI-based software to support editors.
-Find more information about our Autonomous Content Management (ACM) Tool here.
+SPRYLAB has developed a powerful and easy-to-use AI-based tool to support editors.
+Find more information about our integrated content intelligence here.